michaelcale/books/books/go/0370-http-server/040-responding-to-an-http-request-using-templates.md

 ---
 Title: Responding to an HTTP Request using Templates
-Id: 6822
+Id: 210
 Score: 1
+SOId: 6822
 ---
 Responses can be written to a `http.ResponseWriter` using templates in Go.
 This proves as a handy tool if you wish to create dynamic pages.

-(To learn how Templates work in Go, please visit the [Go Templates Documentation](1402) page.)
+(To learn how Templates work in Go, please visit the [Go Templates Documentation](214) page.)

 Continuing with a simple example to utilise the `html/template` to respond to an HTTP Request: